flashbots/cvm-reverse-proxy/README.md

 By default the client will expect the server to present an Azure TDX attestation, and you can modify that via the `--server-attestation-type` and  `--server-measurements` flags.
 The server can also be a regular TLS server, which you can configure with the `--verify-tls` flag, which is only valid in combination with `--server-attestation-type=none`.
 Non-standard CA for the server can also be configured with `--tls-ca-certificate`.

 By default the client will not present client attestations, you can change that via `--client-attestation-type` flag.
+If this is set to "auto", it will try to determine the attestation issuer automatically.
 Valid for both aTLS and TLS server proxies.

 This repository contains a sample [measurements.json](./measurements.json) file that you can use.
 The client will (correctly) complain about unexpected measurements that you can then correct.